 Career Options for a Bachelor's in Social Psychology

-A bachelor's degree in social psychology offers graduates with diverse opportunities.
+Social psychology deals with the ways people interact with one another.
 Continue reading for an overview of the career and salary info for some career options for graduates.

 Social psychology involves studying how certain situations and other people influence an individual's behavior, thoughts and feelings.
 Topics related to this field include group behavior, social perception, emotions, prejudice and socialization.
 Bachelor's degree programs in social psychology can prepare students to pursue a variety of careers.